Mitsui E&S

+Mitsui E&S is the largest supplier of gantry cranes in Japan with a market share of nearly 90 per cent, and its products are used at major ports such as Long Beach, Los Angeles, Mombasa, Ho Chi Minh, and Klang.

 History

 Mitsui E&S was established in 1917 as the Shipbuilding Division of Mitsui & Co. with the first shipyard at Tamano.
-In 1926 it began manufacturing diesel engines under a license agreement with Burmeister & Wain of Denmark.
+It built the first Japan-built diesel-propelled merchant ship, Akagisan Maru (赤城山丸) in 1924.
+With its success, it began manufacturing diesel engines under a license agreement with Burmeister & Wain in Denmark.

-In 1937 the shipyards became a separate entity of Mitsui, Tama Shipyard.
-The company changed to Mitsui Shipbuilding & Engineering Co., Ltd in 1942 and finally to the current name in 1973.
+In 1937, the shipyards became a separate entity within the Mitsui zaibatsu, Tama Shipyard.
+The company changed its name to Mitsui Shipbuilding & Engineering Co., Ltd. in 1942.
+In 1948, Mitsui E&S built the first Japan-built ship to be exported after the loss of the Second World War, S.S.Knurr (a Norwegian whaling ship).
+In 1951, it started its chemical plants business by building a nylon production plant for Toray Industries.

+In 1961, it built 'the world's first automated ship' Kinkasan maru (金華山丸) for Mitsui O.S.K.
+Lines.
+This ship was the first of its scale to control the entire engine room from the bridge, and other major parts of the ship were also automatically or remotely controlled from the bridge.

+In 1967, as the container ship age dawned, it built its first gantry cranes for container ships.
+In 1975, it built the Berge Emperor, which was the longest ship ever built at that time, measuring 391.83m, for Bergesen d.y. in Norway.

-Mitsui E&S acquired Burmeister & Wain's engineering and construction business in 1990, and through this company acquired Burmeister's boiler business in 2017, which primarily caters to small and medium biomass power plants.
+Mitsui E&S acquired Burmeister & Wain's engineering and construction business in 1990, and through this acquisition, it also acquired Burmeister's boiler business in 2017, which primarily caters to small and medium biomass power plants.

 Mitsui E&S split its naval and merchant shipbuilding businesses in 2021, selling the former (including the Tamano Shipyard) to Mitsubishi Heavy Industries and selling a 49% stake in the latter to Tsuneishi Shipbuilding.
 Tsuneishi took over a majority stake of the merchant shipbuilding business in 2022 as Mitsui E&S refocused its strategy on marine engines, port cranes, and other machinery.